The Original 1968 & 1969 Pink Paisely Telecaster

 The CBS Black Logo

-The headstock carries the CBS-era "black logo" — "Fender" in large black letters with a gold outline, and "Telecaster" in bold black block lettering below with patent numbers underneath.
-This is distinct from both the pre-CBS gold transition logos and the later 1970s decals.
+The headstock carries the CBS-era "black logo": "Fender" in large black letters with a gold outline, "Telecaster" in bold black block lettering below, and patent numbers underneath that.
+This is distinct from the pre-CBS gold transition logos and the later 1970s decals.
+If the logo doesn't look right, the neck probably isn't right either.

 The CBS black logo on the 1969 headstock.
 "Fender" in large black letters with gold outline, "Telecaster" in bold block lettering with patent numbers below.

-4. Hardware, Electronics, and "The 1966 Pot Code"
+4. Hardware, Electronics, and the 1966 Pot Code

 Knobs